 Course led each week by a different expert in the research on various astrophysical sources and phenomena.
 Topics may include the life and death of stars; most violent explosions in the universe; evolution of galaxies; and evolution of the universe on the largest scales.
 Prerequisite: PHYS 1012 or PHYS 1022.

-Principles of data analysis in astrophysics; basic analysis of astronomical data from NASA satellites and ground-based telescopes; linking measurements from the data to physics concepts; observing programs and proposals; study of cosmic phenomena through practical experience with data.
-Students should have completed a programming course before enrolling.
+Principles of data analysis in astrophysics and basic analysis of astronomical data from NASA satellites and ground-based telescopes.
 Prerequisites: PHYS 1012 or PHYS 1022.
-Recommended background: prior study in physics or astrophysics.
+Recommended background: Prior study in physics or astrophysics.

 ASTR 3161.
 Space Astrophysics.
 3 Credits.

 Physical processes of celestial phenomena as determined from space-based instrumentation.
 While the entire electromagnetic spectrum is covered, the high-energy (X-ray and gamma ray) region is emphasized.
-Results from ground-based instrumentation (e.g., radio and optical) may be introduced.
-Prerequisites: PHYS 1022.
+Prerequisites: MATH 1232; and PHYS 1022 or PHYS 1026.

 ASTR 3183.
 General Relativity.
 3 Credits.